akkupy/Z-Vote/README.md

 ```

 # Mandatory Configs

+1. Go to [API NINJA](https://api-ninjas.com/) and signup to obtain the api key for passphrase generation.
+2. Create an Account on [TWILIO](https://www.twilio.com/try-twilio) and Buy a Phone Number to use the OTP Service.

+Fill the .env file with the obtained values.

 ```
 [+] Create a .env file in the root directory for the api tokens
     [-] API_NINJA_API = ''